rcrowder/EncodingSpecificityPrinciple/Theory.md

 The audible frequency range for adult humans is about 20 Hz to 16,000 Hz.
 With about 32,000 hair cells per ear in the cochlear.
 Maximum frequency 20k Hz for infants, 16k Hz for adults.
 Within this range, the human ear is most sensitive between 2 and 5 kHz, largely due to the resonance of the ear canal and the transfer function of the ossicles of the middle ear.

-Via mechanotransduction (see organ of Corti, below), inner hair cells detect the motion of waves, and excite myelinated Type I neurons of the auditory nerve.
+Via mechanotransduction (see organ of Corti, below), inner hair cells detect the motion of waves, and excite myelinated Type I (source?) neurons of the auditory nerve.
 Exocytosis of neurotransmitter vesicles at ribbon synapses, generates an action potential in the connected auditory-nerve fiber.

 The mechanotransduction by stereocilia is highly sensitive, and able to detect perturbations as small as fluid fluctuations of 0.3 nanometers.
 Converting this mechanical stimulation into an electrical nerve impulse in about 10 microseconds.